KianBahasadri/seedbox/README.md

 # seedbox
 simple documentation on creating seedbox with vps &amp; object cloud storage.
 I personally only use this infrastructure to seed ISO files for various linux distributions.
-My total cost comes out to around $10-$15 a month for around 1TB storage but it will scale with more storage.
+The total cost comes out to around $10-$15 a month for around 1TB storage but it will scale with more storage.
+I'm personally paying about $5 a month because I'm getting the vpn and storage for free!

 ## Ingredients
 - access to a vps